tiptiz/editor/README.md

 5. builtin light i18n system
 6. (dev mode) assets auto save and assets sidebar, deploy to github.io by CI/CD in production

 ❗️❗️❗ This project is still in the prototype phase, and there are still many features to be implemented.
-If you have any suggestions or ideas, please feel free to open an issue or PR. 🙏
+If you have any suggestions or ideas, please feel free to open an issue (Currently PR not welcome)🙏
 ❗️❗️❗ And be careful while saving content, there is no swap file yet.
 ## Editor features (Improving)